 What is Cleaning in Place or CIP Cycle?
-Light on Automation Prospect
+How to Automate?

-To establish and demonstrate an effective cleaning procedure requires thorough cleaning validation studies.
-We’ll only stick to Cleaning In Place (CIP) systems instead.
+Establishing and demonstrating an effective cleaning procedure requires detailed cleaning validation studies.
+We’ll just stick to the Clean In Place (CIP) system here.

 Typical Cleaning In Place Cycle Steps